mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 ### Homepage - `<title>`

-The title on your homepage will usually reflect who whole site, company or brand.
+The title on your homepage will usually reflect the whole site, company or brand.
 For example, if you are well known, you can get away with:

 ```
 <title>BBC - Home</title>